Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 A practical example of an AVS is [EigenDA](https://docs.eigenda.xyz/).
 It is an AVS developed by EigenLayer, which specifically takes care of data availability problems for modern rollups on Ethereum.
 Another example is [Hyperlane](https://app.eigenlayer.xyz/avs/0xe8e59c6c8b56f2c178f63bcfc4ce5e5e2359c8fc), which is an interoperability protocol.

 Every AVS is an on-chain contract for validation and an off-chain network of operators.
+[TODO]

 **Slashing**.
 Before EigenLayer, it used to mean penalizing dishonest or dysfunctional validators in a PoS network like Ethereum.
 Now, in EigenLayer, slashing refers to penalizing operators who secured an AVS that could not complete a task correctly by burning the restaked tokens.